anthony-poon/php.hype-beast-server/README.md

 The following method is used to handle the C1K challenge:

 1. The controller received an HTTP POST request
-2. The controller send a message to the message queue
+2. The controller sends a message to the message queue
 3. The controller queue the memcache for the poll result, if no cache is present, query the database and create a cache.
-The life time of the cache is specified by the CACHE_LIFE_TIME ( default 5 )env variable.
+The life time of the cache is specified by the CACHE_LIFE_TIME (default 5) env variable.

-   Doing so reduce the amount fo SELECT query.
+   Doing so reduce the amount of SELECT query.
 The cache will only be updated after the cache expired.
-So at maximum should have only 1 SELECT query per 5 sec.
+So, at maximum should have only 1 SELECT query per 5 sec.

    The resulting query is at max 5 seconds behind.
 If true real time is needed, cache needs to be clear after message send, or disabled altogether.